Viðareiði with surrounding landscpae

 Saksun is one of the most isolated settlements in the Faroe Islands.
 You will love the silence and the calmness of this spectacular place.
 This top rated Faroe Islands Highlights tour includes stopping in Saksun for the classic lagoon view and more!

-Location: Streymoy island
+Location: Streymoy Island

 7. Hvíthamar